-- (ii) Has resources at the time of enrollment in the group that do not exceed \$10,000.00 for a single individual and \$15,000.00 for a couple (see § 29.08(i)(8) for resource exclusion after enrollment). - (2) The individual's earnings must be documented by evidence of: - (i) Federal Insurance Contributions Act tax payments; - (ii) Self-employment Contributions Act tax payments; or - (iii) A written business plan approved and supported by a third-party investor or funding source. - (3) Earnings, SSDI, and veterans' disability benefits of the working disabled person and, if married, the income of their spouse are not disregarded for an individual with spend-down requirements who does not meet all of the above requirements and seeks coverage under the medically-needy coverage group (see § 8.06). - (e) Child under 18 who lost SSI because of August 1996 change in definition of disability.
-An individual under the age of 18 who lost their SSI or SSI/AABD eligibility because of the more restrictive definition of disability enacted in August 1996 but who continues to meet all other MABD criteria until their 18th birthday.
-The definition of disability for this group is the definition of childhood disability in effect prior to the 1996 revised definition. - (f) Certain spouses and surviving spouses.
-An individual with a disability if they meet all of the following conditions: - (1) The individual is: - (i) A surviving spouse; or - (ii) A spouse who has obtained a legal dissolution and: - (A) Was the spouse of the insured for at least 10 years; and - (B) Remains single. - (2) The individual meets one of the following groups of criteria under the Act: 27 - (i) The individual:
+- (I) Less than the applicable PIL if they are in a Medicaid group of one; or - (II) Less than the applicable SSI/AABD payment level if they are in a Medicaid group of two. - (ii) Has resources at the time of enrollment in the group that do not exceed \$10,000.0024 for a single individual and \$15,000.0025 for a couple (see § 29.08(i)(8) for resource exclusion after enrollment). - (2) The individual's earnings must be documented by evidence of: - (i) Federal Insurance Contributions Act tax payments; - (ii) Self-employment Contributions Act tax payments; or - (iii) A written business plan approved and supported by a third-party investor or funding source. - (3) Earnings, SSDI, and veterans' disability benefits of the working disabled person and, if married, the income of their spouse are not disregarded for an individual with spend-down requirements who does not meet all of the above requirements and seeks coverage under the medically-needy coverage group (see § 8.06). - (e) Child under 18 who lost SSI because of August 1996 change in definition of disability.
+An individual under the age of 18 who lost their SSI or SSI/AABD eligibility because of the more restrictive definition of disability enacted in August 1996 but who continues to meet all other MABD criteria until their 18th birthday.26 The definition of disability for this group is the definition of childhood disability in effect prior to the 1996 revised definition. - (f) Certain spouses and surviving spouses.
+An individual with a disability if they meet all of the following conditions: - (1) The individual is: - (i) A surviving spouse; or

-&lt;sup>26 Personal Responsibility and Work Opportunity Reconciliation Act of 1996 § 211(a); Balanced Budget Act of 1997 § 4913.
+26 Personal Responsibility and Work Opportunity Reconciliation Act of 1996 § 211(a); Balanced Budget Act of 1997 § 4913.